Your guide to

-Enforce your editorial guidelines easily with an AI writing assistant.
-Content teams tend to have a mix of experienced content writers, so it’s important to use an AI writing assistant that features robust grammar and language checkers as well as advanced business writing features.
+Enforce your editorial guidelines easily with AI writing software.
+Content teams tend to have a mix of experienced content writers, so it’s important to use an AI writing tool that features robust grammar and language checkers as well as advanced business writing features.

-An AI writing assistant can help editorial teams create brand champions across the company, by making it easy to use branded terms and a consistent voice and writing style wherever important content is being developed.
+AI writing software can help editorial teams create brand champions across the company by making it easy to use branded terms and a consistent voice and writing style wherever important content is being developed.